bpevs/blog-o-matic/app/README.md

 #### assetsUrl
 This is the url that we want to prepend to url's in our posts.
 For example, if we use `/blog-assets/`, then this will find all of our images that use a `./` path, and replace this with `/blog-assets/[name]`.
 This lets us continue referencing images with local urls on Github, but serve them correctly from our server.

-#### baseDir
-This is a string that represents where our repositories are being cloned and contained.
-This defaults to `public/repos`.

-#### repoDir
+#### repoDirectory
 This is a string representing the repository where our blog is being contained (rather than all of our repositories).
-This is done by appending our blog's name to our `baseDir`.
+This is in relation to the repoDirectory and defaults to `[rootDirectory]/[name]`.

-#### postsDir
+#### postsDirectory
 This is where our blog posts are being contained (within our repository).
-The default is in `[repoDir]/posts`.
+This is in relation to the repoDirectory and defaults to `[rootDirectory]/[repoDirectory]/posts`.

 ### Methods